chihming/nccu_thesis/README.md

     2. install the nkait typeface (directly execute the install.sh)

-    3. just make it (there already exists the Makefile)
+    3. just make it (there already exists a Makefile)

-    4. Feel free to contact with me if you have any question about it. (changecandy at gmail)
+    4. Feel free to contact me if you have any question about it. (changecandy at gmail)

 ##The original version